 Consider Dr. Montessori’s concept of “following the child.”
 The phrase itself starts with a verb, which implies action.
 However, a deeper look into the method reveals that what you DONT do is even more important than what you do.
-Continuing the idea, if your first instinct is not to do, you are better able to focus on your way of being.

 There’s an old teacher phrase; “When you’re talking, you’re not listening.”
 At least, I think it’s a teacher phrase because I personally heard it (while I was talking) so many times when I was in school.
 Anyway, this phrase succinctly explains the relationship between being and doing.
 Maybe some of us can fool ourselves into believeing we can listen and talk at the same time, but we can all agree that talking definitely makes listening more difficult.
 Likewise, when you’re already in the act of doing, it’s harder to affect your way of being.
 So by acting too quickly, we often lose the opportunity to make the choice on how to be.
 On the other hand, if we listen first and then talk, what we say and how we say it is usually going to be more thoughtful and appropriate.

 So really, the question isn’t “Which is best, being or doing?”
 Both are important, but the order is key.
 Be first.
 Then Do.